 The Reunion with Mother

 When I found my mother, three years ago, I met an aged woman, tortured by time and remorse, clinging to a God she does not know, torn by a cancer she did not treat and took the symbols of her motherhood (…).
 (Justice is done, whether we like it or not, and it is always done at the exact point where we fail, pointing to the exact failure of our character.
 Just look at ourselves and we will know where we are going wrong.)

 We talked a lot.
 I realized she was losing what little was left of his sanity, clinging to ghosts, illusions and regrets later, but high amounts.

 I never saw myself as someone pitied.
 And not even know where my hatred of other years may have generated bad energies that have hurt so intensely.

 But pity is not love.
 And also delayed regret is not.
 And it is love that drives the ship.

-In one way or another broke the bond of love that united us and, I think, will never be resumed ...
+One way or another the bond of love that unites us has been broken and, I think, will never be resumed…

 Especially because there is more time.

 The cancer that tore her apart and she made a point of not treating why the Lord would heal her (He heals but does not dispense with the efforts of doctors and the sacrifice of chemotherapy) has spread and is consuming what is left of her life, if it is. that is not over with everything.